 Archive for August, 2008

-Somehow this manages to actually de-doilify doilies, which is like achieving the impossible, and makes the fussy lace more reminiscent of bark or lichen or something from the bottom of the ocean.
-It’s another example of how re-purposing can actually improve on the original.
-While checking on the correct spelling of doily/doilie (you can use either), we learned from the ever-interesting Wikipedia that doily was originally the name of a fabric, from Doiley, a 17th century London draper.
+Somehow this manages to actually de-doilify doilies, which is almost achieving the impossible, and makes the fussy lace more reminiscent of bark or lichen or something from the bottom of the ocean.
+It’s another example of how re-purposing a thing can actually improve on the original.
+While checking on the correct spelling of doily/doilie (you can use either), I found out that doily was originally the name of a fabric, from Doiley, a 17th century London draper.